 The Quaker Movement Grows

 George Fox was a pacifist.
 He also that people should not swear oaths, nor should they pay tithes (giving one-tenth of their produce to the Church of England).
 His teachings made Fox and his followers deeply unpopular with the authorities and he was arrested and imprisoned several times.
 However, Fox continued to travel around England preaching and the Quaker movement continued to grow.

-The Quaker Movement Grows n The situation grew worse when King Charles II was restored to his throne in 1660.
+The situation grew worse when King Charles II was restored to his throne in 1660.
 The new government was very suspicious of radical religious groups.
 During the reign of Charles II (1660-1685) Quakers were frequently imprisoned.
-Nevertheless the Quaker movement grew rapidly in England in the late 17th century and it spread to other countries.
+Nevertheless, the Quaker movement grew rapidly in England in the late 17th century and it spread to other countries.

 Meanwhile on 27 October 1669, George Fox married Margaret Fell.
 His wife, Margaret Fell (1614-1702) was a great Quaker preacher in her own right.
 In 1666 she had published a pamphlet called ‘Women’s Speaking Justified, Proved and Allowed of by the Scriptures’, which argued that there is no reason why women cannot be preachers.

 George Fox was released in 1675 and in 1677 he travelled to Europe.
 He went to Europe again in 1684.
 Then in 1685 Charles II died and under the next king James II (1685-1688) the treatment of Quakers improved.
 Finally, in 1689, an Act of Toleration allowed Quakers to meet in England.

 However, George Fox was now an old man.
 He died on 13 January 1691.
 He was 66.
 After his death, George Fox’s Journal was published in 1694.